wdion-arista/act_connections/README.md

-# ACT Topology Generation
+# ACT Topology Custom Connection Generation

 This role generates ACT connections for already deployed devices.
-The default groups for connecting is the WAN group
+The default group for connecting is the ACT_CUSTOM_CONNECTIONS group

 ```yaml